toarstn92/Spain_Electricity_Shortfall_Challenge_Team_ZF1/1_EDA_and_Data_Engineering_and_Model_Creation/README.md

 * Model Creation: Create various ML models, fitted and compared to ultimately arrive at the best model for the specific task.

-* Model Accuracy: Investigate the accuracy of the various models tested and show perfomance in "Models.csv"
+* Model Accuracy: Investigate the accuracy of the various models tested and show perfomance in "models.csv"

 Note: